DougBurke/sherpa/docs/examples/intro.rst

     Out [52]: {'grow': 0, 'hrej': 3, 'lrej': 3, 'maxiters': 5}

-Since the model is already close to the best fit, the parameters are reset, which uses the last set of values set by the user, in this case with ``mdl2.c1`` free to vary and set to 2:
+Since the model is already close to the best fit, the parameters are reset, which uses the last set of values set by the user.
+In this case the only change to the default settings is that ``mdl2.c1`` is free to vary.

 .. ipython::

     In [53]: mdl2.reset()

-    In [54]: print(mdl)
+    In [54]: print(mdl2)
     polynom1d.mdl
        Param        Type          Value          Min          Max      Units
        -----        ----          -----          ---          ---      -----